 4.2.
 Participation

 4.2.1.
-Eligibility to Participate, Suspension, and Termination of Membership in SMCWG
+Eligibility to Participate

 The SMCWG SHALL consist of two classes of voting members, Certificate Issuers and Certificate Consumers meeting the eligibility criteria below.

 (1) A Certificate Issuer eligible for voting membership in the SMCWG MUST have a publicly-available audit report or attestation statement in accordance with one of the following schemes: